Top 10 architecture day trips just outside NYC for Modernism lovers

 Travel Time: 1 hour 45 minutes by car

 ArtFarm is one the few architectural works by famed artist Ai Weiwei that can be found in the U.S. The structure itself is an innocuous pre-engineered agricultural structure common to the area, but inside you will find an incredible space highlighted by sleek gallery walls, lots of light, and a pillowy roof of insulation.
 Access to ArtFarm is by appointment only, but once in a while, the Chambers Fine Art New York (who commissioned the structure as an annex for its archives and owner Christophe Mao’s private collection) will open the space up for special exhibits.

 Images courtesy of Coldwell Banker

 Travel Time: 45 minutes by car

 Noted mid-century architect Joseph Eichler made a name for himself on the West Coast, but unbeknownst to many, Eichler hoped to bring his “California modern” sensibilities to the East Coast (more on that here).
 Known as the “lost Eichlers,” there are three custom-built Eichler houses, including one double A-frame, in the Rockland County, NY community of Chestnut Ridge.
-Though these are privately owned homes, just last month one of the gems hit the market for $490K.
+Though these are privately owned homes, in 2016, one of the gems hit the market for $490K.
 While you might not be in the market for a new house, this rare event does offer up an opportunity to get inside—just keep an eye out for the home’s next open house.